How to Use an Insulin Pen

 Figure 5.
 Twist the pen needle onto the insulin pen

-7. Take off the outer needle cap (see Figure 6).
-Place it on the table.
+1. Once the needle is on the pen, take off the outer needle cap (see Figure 6).
+Place it on the table to use later.

 Figure 6.
 Take off the outer needle cap